mmethner/engine/README.md

 ========================

 Engine is a lightweight PHP Framework to run a website.
 This package is the core package.

-To bootstrap your own application, clone the engine example app and follow its documentation:
+To bootstrap your own application and see the documentation, clone the engine example app and follow its instructions:

 ```git clone https://github.com/mmethner/engine-app```